-The following protocol for excavation and trenching is official policy for the PA Department of General Services (DGS) and its employees.
-Authority and responsibility for its execution are pursuant to DGS Secretary "Safety Program Policy Statement," PA Management Directive 530.31, Workplace Safety and Health Program and "Element C" of the DGS Accident and Illness Prevention Program (AIPP).
+The following protocol for excavation and trenching is official policy for the PA Department of General Services (DGS) and all of its employees.
+Authority and responsibility for its execution are pursuant to DGS Secretary Topper's "Safety Program Policy Statement," PA Management Directive 530.31, PA Code Title 34 Chapter 129 and "Element C" of the DGS Accident & Illness Prevention Program (AIPP).
+All of these documents are available for review online.

 This policy includes material that applies directly to DGS operations.
-It is based on material from the Occupational Safety and Health Administration, the National Safety Council, and other credible resources in excavation safety.
-This protocol applies to situations in which a man-made cut, cavity, trench, or depression in the earth's surface is formed by earth removal.
+It is based on material from the Occupational Safety & Health Administration, the National Safety Council, and other credible resources in the area of excavation safety.

 This policy must be considered together with DGS Protocol P-11 - Preoperational Process Review due to the hazardous nature of excavation operations.
-A preoperational process review must be conducted prior to commencement of any excavation operations.
+A preoperational process review must be conducted and documented prior to commencement of any excavation operations.